 In these instances, someone may walk into the area without realizing that they are going into danger.
 To protect people from this, it is important to make it clear that each entrance or exit area to the machine is clearly marked.

 Ideally, this should be done by physically locking a gate so people can’t get in unintentionally.
-You can also use floor marking tape (similar to this) to draw attention to the fact that the area they are approaching is restricted.
-Adding safety labels (which you can find here) on any walls or gates in the area is also a good idea.
+You can also use floor marking tape to draw attention to the fact that the area they are approaching is restricted.
+Adding safety labels on any walls or gates in the area is also a good idea.
 The more you can do to draw attention to the danger, the better.

 6. Improperly Follow Procedures for Multiple Lockouts